* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Also known as broad beans, they are popular in Mediterranean cuisine, with many summer dishes celebrating the seasonal bean.
 They can be dried for winter use.
 Fava beans have a distinct flavor and creamy texture that make them a fine ingredient for a wide variety of dishes.

-The fava bean can handle temps down to 10 degrees.
-This means that we can grow fava during part of the winter months or pretty much all winter long here in South Texas.
+The fava bean can handle temperatures down to 10 degrees Fahrenheit.
+This means that we can grow fava beans during part of the winter months or pretty much all winter long here in South Texas.

 Fava beans have about 110 calories in one cup.
 Based on a 1200 calorie diet we would need to eat about 11 cups of favas per day.
 Keep in mind this is if we only had favas to eat.
 Hopefully we have other things to eat with these.

 Favas can be eaten green or dried and eaten later.
 The fava is a fairly large seed so one plant will produce about one pound of beans.